AMTC

 Electron Beam Physics

-We have developed next-generation electron microscopes using innovative electron beams such as electron vortex beams and spin polarized beams.
-Our newly developed electron microscopes show the world’s highest level of energy- and time-resolutions, and have been applied to the visualization of high-speed phenomena in nanoscale.
+We have developed next-generation electron microscopes using innovative electron beams such as electron vortex beams.
+Our newly developed electron microscopes equipped with a direct electron detector have been applied to the visualization of high-speed phenomena in nanoscale.
 Also, we have performed characterization of actual materials such as defect analysis of power devices and operand TEM observation of battery materials by making best use of various electron microscopy techniques.

 Show Member